-- 1. The growth of cracks lead to the decrease of the natural frequency and the increase of the damping ratio. - 2.
-The changing trend of the damping ratio is remarkably larger than that of the natural frequency in both specimen models, accounting about 3-5 times. - 3.
-The occurrence of the frictional damping between concrete and rebars due to cracks can be considered as the essential increase of the damping ratio.
-Moreover, the existence of the frictional damping may be considered even in unopened cracks. - 4.
-Unopened crack also affects dynamic characteristics.
+- 1. The growth of cracks lead to the decrease of natural frequency and the increase of damping ratio. - 2.
+The changing trend of damping ratio is remarkably larger than that of natural frequency in both specimen models, accounting about 3-5 times. - 3.
+The occurrence of frictional damping between concrete and rebars due to cracks can be considered as the essential increase of damping ratio.
+Moreover, the existence of frictional damping may be considered even in unopened cracks. - 4.
+RC structure's dynamic characteristic evaluation, particularly, the damping ratio is able to predict the unopened crack.